 1. Tissue Sloughing

 It is easy to contaminate the sample collecting cup if you do not follow the proper procedure to collect urine.
-If your genital is not clean prior to the test, it could contaminate the sample as there would be an accumulation of epithelial cells which would pass into the sample container.
-The same could happen if you fail to properly use the cleaning wipes provided to you to clean your genitals.
-Sometimes the cup can get contaminated when you touch its interior or it may have contaminants from the start, these could also throw off the readings.
+If your genitals are not clean prior to the test, it could contaminate the sample as there would be an accumulation of epithelial cells which would pass into the sample container.
+The same could happen if you fail to properly use the cleaning wipes provided to clean your genitals.
+Sometimes the cup can get contaminated when you touch its interior or it may have contaminants from the start; these could also throw off the readings.
 If you have suspicions of any of these, ask for another cup for a fresh sample to clear all doubts.

 3. Urinary Tract Infections (UTIs)